 Stephen King is at one end of the spectrum here.
 King’s characters – even his supernatural ones – are very, very human.
 They are ordinary human beings put in extraordinary situations.
-Even his seminal fantasy work of the Dark Tower – full of made-up names and things like Billy Bumblers and Lobstrosities, not to mention the Dark Tower itself – hinges on an imaginary world, and the four human members of Roland’s ka-tet are all very human, very relatable.
-In each of the characters, we can see ourselves.
-Roland’s quest to find the Dark Tower, can easily be seen as a metaphor for our own personal missions in life.
-(And anyone who can not relate to the heartbreak in Roland’s first love, Susan Delgado, as written in Dark Tower #4 – Wizard and Glass, has a heart of stone.)
+Even his seminal fantasy work of The Dark Tower full of made up names and things like Billy Bumblers and Lobstrosities—and the Dark Tower itself.
+While all hinge upon a made up world, the four human members of Roland’s ka-tet are all very human, very relatable.
+In each of the characters, we can see ourselves, and Roland’s mission to find The Dark Tower mirror our own personal missions in life.
+(And anyone who can not relate to the heartbreak in Roland’s first love in Susan Delgado has a heart of stone.)

 The point is, even in King’s most fantastical work, his life, situations, and people are real.
 Gritty.
-And then you have books like Shawshank which has no supernatural things at all, and they are even more real!
+And then you have books like Rita Hayworth and Shawshank Redemption which has no supernatural things at all and is even more real!

-Then, of course, there is George RR Martin’s ‘Game of Thrones’ – I’ve not read a word of the books, but as for the TV series: Hi, my name is Gerry and I’m an addict.
-(For the young folks, ever wondered why he decided to put ‘RR’ in his name, and not just go ‘George Martin’?
-Well, some say it’s a homage to Tolkien, but I think it’s to stop is middle-aged-and-older folks from confusing him with this guy)
+Then there is George RR Martin’s ‘Game of Thrones’ – I’ve not read a word of the books, but as for the TV series: Hi, my name is Gerry and I’m an addict.
+(For the young folks, ever wondered he decided to put ‘RR’ in his name and not just go ‘George Martin’?
+Well, maybe it’s an homage to Tolkien, but it’s to stop is middle-aged-and-older folks from confusing him with this guy…)

-All in all, personally I prefer the real life thing.
+Personally I prefer the real life thing.
 I know many who do not.
-I have read many a defence of the fantastical characters of 50 Shades of Grey where the hot, handsome, single, young, kinky billionaire that can make the hot, beautiful, single, virginal, innocent girl orgasm by just blowing on her nipple – through her bra – is seen as perfectly acceptable.
+I have read many a defence of the fantastical characters of 50 Shades of Grey where the hot, handsome, single, young, kinky billionaire that can make the hot, beautiful, single, virginal, innocent girl orgasm by just blowing on her nipple.
 Who believes this shit?
-Apparently, no one, but the fans don’t care: we’re accosted by real-life every day where we have to deal with middle-aged working-class men with dad bods and bald spots who can force an erection once a month; allow us a bit of fantasy, will ya?
+Apparently, no one, but the fans don’t care: we’re accosted by real life every day where we have to deal with middle-aged working-class men with dad bods and bald spots who can force an erection once a month; allow us a bit of fantasy, will ya?
 And you know what, I can’t argue that.
 I can’t argue that at all.
-(However, I’ve been into the kink scene for many, many years, and never met a billionaire.
-Not even once.
-And the only virgin around was, erm, me…)

 Discovering Leigh is frighteningly real.
-The characters are fictional, but I can tell you that the emotions, events, trails and victories in the lives of Leigh and Mikey are not fantastical in the slightest.
+The characters are fictional, but I can tell you, that the emotions, events, trails and victories in the lives of Leigh and Mikey are not fantastical.
 I have purposefully made them as characters very ordinary and average.
 (I often joke and say the only piece of fantasy in this whole book is that Leigh is a successful photographer, something that does not exist in real life.
-The difference between a photographer and a KFC Bucket?
-The KFC Bucket can feed a family of four).
+The difference between a photographer and a KFC Bucket is that the KFC Bucket can feed a family of four).

 This love for the stunningly average was born when I was a teenager.
 There was a TV ad for a chain store jeweller.
-Where this rough-around-the-edges average Joe buys this beautiful diamond ring for his decidedly un-pretty girlfriend, and they fall in love.
+This rough-around-the-edges average Joe buys this beautiful diamond ring for his decidedly un-pretty girlfriend, and they fall in gorgeous romance.
 It was the very antithesis of the Michelle Pfeiffer – Rutger Hauer and Tom Cruise – Kelly McGillis romances of Ladyhawke and Top Gun which I adored as a teen.
 I found this TV ad simply beautiful.
 For a guy with an ugly mug like me, it gave me hope.
 It lifted my spirits and made me feel good.
-It told me there are beautiful things to be seen and happiness to be found in a world that treats us ordinary folk very badly.
+It told me there are beautiful things to be seen and happiness to be found in a world that treats us ordinary folk awfully.

 In my earliest post-adolescent writings, my people were real.
 I never had ‘the beautiful’ or ‘the handsome’ lead character.
 My people were ordinary.
 Ordinary people living ordinary lives.
 Until something happens…

-(A digression: I love it when those lines between the fantasy and the reality blurs – but I’ve not often find it in literature, but I have seen it in photography and art, particularly in the works of Jack Vettriano.
-I know he is the modern “King of Kitsch”, but that man paints lyrics into his paintings that makes one wonder if it is a stretch of the deepest imagination, or the ultimate representation of rough-edged reality.)
+(A digression: I love it when those lines between the fantasy and the reality blurs – but I’ve rarely found it in literature, but I have seen it in photography and art, particularly in the works of Jack Vettriano.
+I know he is the modern “King of Kitsch”, but that man paints lyrics into his paintings that makes one wonder if it is a stretch of the deepest imagination, or the ultimate representation of gritty reality.)

-Mikey is a decidedly average guy in his late 20’s.
+My male lead, Mikey is a decidedly average guy in his mid 20s.
 He works in an office.
 He is awkward looking.
 He is just a stereotypical IT geek with a spreading waistline and a receding hairline.
 He is not the hot young billionaire.
 My business partner suggested that in the movie he should be played by Jesse Eisenberg, except Jesse has too much hair and is not quite awkward looking enough.

 Leigh is not just decidedly average.
 She is, politically correctly speaking, ‘homely’.
 Okay, she is an ugly girl.
 She is small.
-She is not even a redhead, she is just a ginger.
+A redhead.
 She is an art-school drop-out who smokes too much.
-She even wears braces, for crying out loud.
+She even wears braces (with headgear), for crying out loud.
 There is nothing in her that the ordinary hot-blooded straight male would find attractive.
 (Who would play her in the movie?
 I have no idea, do you have any idea how hard it is to find a redheaded actress who is not drop dead gorgeous?
 However, Elanor Tomlinson could be an interesting choice.
 Sophie Turner was a favourite once, but she is just too damn tall and pretty to play Leigh.)